Searching for long-lived light neutralinos from $B$-meson decays with baryonic R-parity violation at Belle II: Introduction

 \section{Introduction}

 While the discovery of a Standard-Model (SM) like Higgs boson~\cite{ATLAS:2012yve,CMS:2012qbp} has completed the SM spectrum, there remain multiple theoretical and observational issues associated with the SM, indicating that it cannot be the complete picture of fundamental physics.
 To date, supersymmetry (SUSY) (for reviews see Refs.~\cite{Nilles:1983ge,Martin:1997ns}) remains one of the leading theoretical ideas for physics beyond the SM; by proposing a fermion-boson symmetry, it not only solves the hierarchy problem~\cite{Gildener:1976ai,Veltman:1980mj} but also entails other desirable features, such as predicting unification of gauge couplings at the Grand-Unified-Theory scale.
 SUSY predicts new heavy fields that have been searched for intensively at the LHC for more than 15 years.
 While no concrete discovery of such particles has been made, stringent lower bounds on their masses have been established.
 For instance, the masses of the squarks have been bounded from below at 1.85 or 1.22~TeV, depending on the assumed number of degenerate degrees of freedom~\cite{Beringer:2024ady,ATLAS:2018nud,CMS:2017brl,CMS:2019vzo,CMS:2019zmd,ATLAS:2020xgt}.
 Even the color-neutral sleptons have mass bounds in the range of several hundred GeV~\cite{ATLAS:2022hbt,CMS:2023qhl}.
 On the other hand, the bounds on the masses of the predicted neutralinos and charginos are much looser.
 In fact, it has been shown that if one lifts the GUT relation $m_1=\frac{5}{3}\tan^2{\theta_W}m_2$ between the gaugino masses $m_1$, $m_2$, where $\theta_W$ is the electroweak mixing angle, and the lightest neutralino $\neu$ is dominantly bino-like and obeys the current laboratory bounds~\cite{Gogoladze:2002xp,Dreiner:2009ic} and astrophysical constraints~\cite{Dreiner:2003wh,Kachelriess:2000dz,Dreiner:2013tja}, a $\neu$ mass as light as in the GeV-scale is allowed~\cite{Choudhury:1995pj,Choudhury:1999tn,Belanger:2002nr,Bottino:2002ry,Belanger:2003wb,AlbornozVasquez:2010nkq,Calibbi:2013poa,Gogoladze:2002xp,Dreiner:2009ic} as long as it decays to avoid overclosing the Universe~\cite{Hooper:2002nq,Bottino:2011xv,Belanger:2013pna,Bechtle:2015nua}.
-Furthermore, such a light neutralino would not be discovered at the Large Hadron Collider (LHC) if the sfermion masses are beyond their current bounds.
-For this work, the relevant bound is that on the squark mass, $m_{\tilde q}> 1.85$~TeV~\cite{atlas:2020syg}.